Virtual Workout Room (VWR) is coming soon!

 Assistive Technology Integration

-Modern computers come equipped with built-in accessibility options such as screen readers, voice recognition, and magnification tools, making them easier to use for students with visual impairments, learning disabilities, or mobility challenges.
-These features enable students to interact with their studies in a way that’s comfortable for them.
+Modern computers come equipped with built-in accessibility options such as screen readers, voice recognition, and magnification tools, making them easier to use for students with invisible disabilities, learning disabilities, or mobility challenges.
+These features enable students to interact with their studies in a way that’s comfortable for them, particularly in the context of post-secondary education.

 Assistive Technology Integration